 Le Noise (2010)

 Psychedelic Pill (2012)

 Peace Trail (2016)

 Neil Young Album Reviews

 Overlooked Gem: Comes A Time

-Neil Young’s first solo effort is one of those debut albums where a newly liberated solo artists tries a bunch of different ideas.
-Freshly released from the talent laden and competitive Buffalo Springfield, Neil Young tries everything from a country instrumental on the opening ‘The Emperor of Wyoming’ to a rambling, sub-Dylan effort on the closing ‘The Last Trip To Tulsa’; some of these ideas stick and some don’t.
+Neil Young’s first solo effort is one of those debut albums where a newly liberated solo artist tries a bunch of different ideas.
+Freshly released from the talent-laden and competitive Buffalo Springfield, Neil Young tries everything from a country instrumental on the opening ‘The Emperor of Wyoming’ to a rambling, sub-Dylan effort on the closing ‘The Last Trip To Tulsa’; some of these ideas stick and some don’t.